appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
 1. Provide a list of any external user authentication services.
 2. If a proprietary user authentication service is used by the application, provide a written description of the password policy
-3. If a proprietary user authentication service is used by the application, provide a written description of any anti-automation controls in place including rate limiting, CAPTCHAs, or soft account lockouts.
+3. If a proprietary user authentication service is used by the application, provide a written description of any anti-automation controls in place including multi-factor controls, rate limiting, CAPTCHAs, or soft account lockouts.
 4. If a proprietary user authentication service is used by the application, provide screenshots of the anti-automation controls in action.